Plant Journal: String of Turtles

 Well-drained soil.
 When my plant arrived, I repotted using a potting mix exclusively for succulents, mixed with vermiculite for extra drainage and aeration.
 This is very important for string of turtles because I overwatered mine and it was devastating.
 Overwatering, I think and same as any succulent (in this case, 'succulent-ish'), is the most common problem of this peperomia.
 This will be discussed in detail on the Problems section.
 Also, make sure your pot has drainage holes.

 Light.
 After repotting my plant, I placed it on my window sill which can be a bit too bright and hot in the morning specially in summer.
 I noticed that the flower spikes were drying out and wilting so I moved it in.
 I will update this blog with pictures.
+I moved the SOT back to the windowsill because I now have an electric fan for my succulents to help prevent root rot and improve ventilation.
+Also, it have been gloomy recently since fall is coming in soon.

 I know some people are saying to feed plants, I haven't fertilized my succies, I just put them where there's light and I get nice colors from them.
 I would do the same with my string of turtles and see how the patterns and colors go.
 Eventually, maybe if I start to lose the colors and patterns, I might consider feeding them with fertilizers.
 Otherwise, I won't use it.
 I will update the Problems section of this blog of any problems I have encountered with this plant and if ever i used plant food to fix them.